dgkim0803/CyberDetective/README.md

 This project aims structured CTI correlation analysis so that more meaningful intelligence could be retrieved from each CTI of cyber incidents (or events).

 For the objective the novel concepts Event Relation Tree (ERT) and Event Transition Graph (ETG).
-Please read the first of the below reference for detailed concepts and construction processes.
+Please read the first paper of the below reference for detailed concepts and construction processes.

 [Reference]